AED Response Program

 For every minute that passes without defibrillation of a heart in ventricular fibrillation, a victim's chance of survival decreases 7-10%, therefore, the faster the response time, the greater the victim's chance of survival.
 City first responders send an AED on every medical call, but given variables such as recognition of an emergency, 911 call, dispatch, traffic and travel time, it is quite conceivable that city first responders would not get an AED to a victim's side in the ideal time frame of three to five minutes.
 UT System Administration's AED Response Program enables trained employees to respond to a medical emergency that requires defibrillation.

 The cornerstone of the AED Response Program is training for responders who will operate an AED in the event of a medical emergency.
-All UT Tyler AED responders must complete the American Heart Association's Heartsave AED (AED/CPR) Program.
-A four-hour refresher class is required every two years to remain certified.
+All UT Tyler AED responders must complete the American Heart Association Heartsaver First Aid, CPR/AED or the American Red Cross First Aid, CPR/AED course.
+AHA and ARC certifications are good for two years with a refresher course required every two years to remain certified.

 Texas HB 580 explicitly extends and broadens Good Samaritan protection for "citizen" AED providers, their medical director, AED manufacturers and training providers (aside from negligence, of course).
 As long as AED providers maintain the necessary training and the AEDs are used in accordance with our medical standing orders, we're in good shape.

-Should you have any questions and/or would like additional information on UT Tyler’s AED Program, please feel free to contact EH&S at 566-7011.
+Should you have any questions and/or would like additional information on UT Tyler’s AED Program, please feel free to contact EH&S at 566-7011 or email@example.com.